 New beekeepers that need bees for a hive are best to purchase a nuc or a package of honey bees.
-If you already keep bees and have an empty hive, you may want to save money by splitting an existing hive or capturing a swarm.
+Established beekeepers looking to expand can save money by splitting an existing hive or capturing a swarm.

 1. Purchase a nucleus colony (nuc)

 A nuc, or nucleus, is a small-scale beehive that usually contains 4-6 frames.
-Beekeepers may take a thriving colony and split off part of it before transferring it to the nuc.
-A smaller hive means fewer bees are needed to keep its internal temperature warm, even during spring buildup.
+Beekeepers take a thriving colony and split off part of it before transferring it to the nuc.
+Small hives need fewer bees to keep their internal temperature warm, even during spring buildup.

-A nucleus beehive is fully functioning, which is useful for a new beekeeper.
-You’ll get an egg-laying queen, comb, food stores, and brood at various stages of development.
-These are the basic elements needed to build up a flourishing colony.
+A nucleus beehive arrives fully functioning, which is helpful for a new beekeeper.
+You get an egg-laying queen, comb, food stores, and brood at various stages of development.
+These are the basic elements needed to build a flourishing colony.

-For a new beekeeper, choosing to buy a nuc carries some big benefits.
-It gives you a relatively high chance of success and is easier to transition into a larger hive.
+There are significant benefits for new beekeepers opting to buy a nuc.
+They get a higher chance of success, and it is easier to transition into a bigger hive.